 The Bank, a locally-incorporated foreign bank wholly owned by Bangkok Bank Public Company Limited, discloses its capital information on an entity basis.
 The Bank does not offer Islamic financial services nor is involved in Islamic banking operations.

-The Bank's subsidiary, BBL Nominees (Tempatan) Sdn Bhd is not involved in banking operations and is of an immaterial size relative to the Bank.
-Therefore, no separate Group capital adequacy ratios for the purpose of consolidation is prepared for regulatory reporting.
+The Bank's sole subsidiary, BBL Nominees (Tempatan) Sdn Bhd is not involved in banking operations.

 3. Capital

 3.1 Capital Structure